ghsumhubh/RPi-Pico-Tester/README.md

 set_display_color(color)
 ```
 Sets the display color to one of the following:
-Black, Red, Green, Yellow, Blue, Purple, Cyan, White
+Black; Red; Green; Yellow; Blue; Purple; Cyan; White.
-The default is white
+The default is White.

 ```python
 set_display_text(message, message2="")
 ```
 Sets the display text.
-message appears on the top
+message appears on the top.
-message2 appears on the bottom
+message2 appears on the bottom.
 ```python
 display_on()
 ```
-Turns on the display (turned on by default)
+Turns on the display (turned on by default).
 ```python
 display_off()
 ```
-Turns off the display
+Turns off the display.
 ```python
 clear_display()
 ```
-Clears the display text
+Clears the display text.

 ## Dependencies
 1.  pyserial.